Berkeley Earth: Initial results

 The Berkeley Earth analysis uses a new methodology and was tested against much of the same data as NOAA and NASA.
 The group uses an algorithm that attaches an automatic weighting to every data point, according to its consistency with comparable readings.
 The team claims this approach allows the inclusion of outlandish readings without distorting the result and standard statistical techniques were used to remove outliers.
-The methodology also avoids traditional procedures that require long, continuous data segments, thus accommodating for short sequences, such as those provided by temporary weather stations.
+The methodology also avoids traditional procedures that require long, continuous data segments, thus accommodating short sequences, such as those provided by temporary weather stations.
 This innovation allowed the group to compile an earlier record than its predecessors, starting from 1800, but with a high degree of uncertainty because at the time there were only two weather stations in America, just a few in Europe and one in Asia.

 Reactions

-Given project leader Muller's well-publicised concerns regarding the quality of climate change research, other critics anticipated that the Berkeley Earth study would be a vindication of their stance.
+Given project leader Muller's well-publicized concerns regarding the quality of climate change research, other critics anticipated that the Berkeley Earth study would be a vindication of their stance.
 For example, when the study team was announced, Anthony Watts, a climate change denialist blogger who popularized several of the issues addressed by the Berkeley Earth group study, expressed full confidence in the team's methods:

 When the initial results were released, and found to support the existing consensus, the study was widely decried by deniers.
-Watts spoke to The New York Times, which wrote: "Mr. Watts ... contended that the study's methodology was flawed because it examined data over a 60-year period instead of the 30-year-one that was the basis for his research and some other peer-reviewed studies.
+Watts spoke to The New York Times, which wrote: "Mr. Watts ... contended that the study's methodology was flawed because it examined data over 60 years instead of the 30-year-one that was the basis for his research and some other peer-reviewed studies.
 He also noted that the report had not yet been peer-reviewed and cited spelling errors as proof of sloppiness."
 Steven Mosher, a co-author of a book critical of climate scientists, also disapproved saying that the study still lacked transparency.
 He said: "I'm not happy until the code is released and released in a language that people can use freely."
-Stephen McIntyre, editor of Climate Audit, a climato-skeptics blog, said that "the team deserves credit for going back to the primary data and doing the work" and even though he had not had an opportunity to read the papers in detail, he questioned the analyses of urban heating and weather station quality.
+Stephen McIntyre, editor of Climate Audit, a climate-skeptics blog, said that "the team deserves credit for going back to the primary data and doing the work" and even though he had not had an opportunity to read the papers in detail, he questioned the analyses of urban heating and weather station quality.